Extent of damage to Carmelite Home unknown, official says

-EAST CHICAGO — St. Joseph's Carmelite Home is working to rebuild in wake of a Sunday afternoon fire, where flames reached at least 30 feet, a Carmelite employee said.
+EAST CHICAGO — St. Joseph's Carmelite Home is working to rebuild in wake of a recent fire, where flames reached at least 30 feet, a Carmelite employee said.

 The East Chicago Fire Department received a call the building was on fire about 12:20 p.m., and arrived on scene four to five minutes later, Escobedo said.